The Wryst Racer SX3 Yellow Gold Watch

 Strong and More Durable Gold Plating

-Choose a harder and more resistant gold plating technology for your watch: Gold Bend Plating
+Choose a harder and more resistant gold plating technology for your Swiss watch: Automatic Watch Gold Bend Plating

 Genuine gold plating wears off slowly, thinning in areas that contact objects regularly.
 When plating wears off, it can look faded, or if it is plating over sterling silver, the tarnish beneath can darken in spots where the gold plating has worn thinner.